open-telemetry/opentelemetry.io/content/en/docs/languages/java/instrumentation.md

 The Java agent is a form of zero-code
 [automatic instrumentation](/docs/specs/otel/glossary/#automatic-instrumentation)
-that dynamically manipulations application bytecode.
+that dynamically manipulates application bytecode.

 For a list of libraries instrumented by the Java agent, see the "Auto-instrumented versions" column on